 Digital voice recorders are to the 21st century what cassettes were to the later decades of the last century.

 As with many other technological breakthroughs, it was not a “wonder machine” from the get-go.
 Rather, it was a bulky alternative to many analogue machines found in those early days.
 But as time passed, the digital voice recorder continued to evolve, and now today’s highly versatile devices can handle truly prodigious amounts of data, in all manners of formats in ever smaller packages.
 Learn what a digital voice recorder is and the types of DVRs below.

 A digital voice recorder is essentially a small portable device created to record both human speech as well as any other sounds, in many formats and soundtracks.
-This machine is far superior (in terms of reproduction quality) to its analogue counterpart i.e. cassette based dictaphones.
+This machine is far superior (in terms of reproduction quality) to its analog counterpart i.e. cassette based recorders.
 Moreover, it does not require external media such as a CD or a cassette or even a USB device to function, but rather has its own internal memory card.
 On the other hand, many types of voice recorders exist that have their own 2.0 USB connection so that they could be hooked up to external USB devices to further enhance their memory.

 The sound files may be digitally recorded in MP3, WMA, WAV, DSS and DS2 format.
 Here each file format offers its own compression ratio depending on both sound quality as well as the ability to edit such files.

 Today, there are many devices available in the market at different rates and all of them offer different features such as prolonged battery life, sound quality, clarity, flexibility (the many formats a device can handle) clarity of sound reproduction as well as external connectivity.